The criteria for the Gold Medals of EFS is presented below

-The recommendations are submitted to the General Secretary and President of EFS.
-After the closing date the nominations are passed to the existing holders of the Gold medals.
-When this number exceeds 8, a sub group of previous gold medal holders and a chairman will be agreed.
+The recommendations are submitted to the Gold medal Chair (email@example.com), General Secretary (firstname.lastname@example.org)and President of EFS (email@example.com).
+After the closing date (15th may 2020) the nominations are passed to the existing holders of the Gold medals.
+When this number exceeds 8, a subgroup of previous gold medal holders and a chairperson will be agreed.

 The recommendations for awards (maximum of 4 in any 2 year period) will then be fed back to the executive committee for endorsement.
 There may be additional medals awarded in exceptional cases.

 The Executive committee can make further recommendations if less than 4 are submitted by the paid up associations or societies